Manishgupt/DFA/README.md

 # DFA
-deterministics finite autometa in THEORY OF COMPUTATION
+Implementation of Deterministics Finite Autometa in THEORY OF COMPUTATION